tari-project/tari/RFC/src/Glossary.md

 glossary to disambiguate ideas, and work towards a [ubiquitous language](https://blog.carbonfive.com/2016/10/04/ubiquitous-language-the-joy-of-naming/) for this project.

+## Asset Issuer
+[Asset Issuer]: #asset-issuer 'An entity that creates digital assets on the Tari DAN'

+An entity that creates digital assets on the Tari DAN.
+The Asset Issuer will specify the parameters of the contract template that defines the rules that govern the asset and the number and nature of its constituent tokens on issuance.
+The Asset Issuer will be the initial owner of the tokens.

+## Bad Actor
+[Bad Actor]: #bad-actor 'A stakeholder that acts maliciously or negligently to the detriment of the network or another stakeholder'

+A stakeholder that acts maliciously or negligently to the detriment of the network or another stakeholder.

 ## Base layer
 [Base Layer]: #base-layer 'The Tari layer handling payments and secured by proof of work'